raspberrypilearning/unity-glass-material/en/step_1.md

-In the 'Project' window.
-Make sure that you are inside the 'Materials' folder.
+In the Project window.
+Make sure that you are inside the Materials folder.

-Right-click and select 'Create' -> 'Material'.
+Right-click and select **Create > Material**.
 Name the new material 'Glass'.

 ![A screenshot showing the menu with 'Create' and 'Material' highlighted.](images/create-material.png)

-With the 'Glass' material selected.
-Go to the 'Inspector' window.
+With the 'Glass' material selected, go to the Inspector window.

 Change the 'Rendering Mode' to 'Transparent'.